yaye-work/obsidian-better-tables/README.md

-# Better Tables
+# Better Tables (Please)

-Interactive, FigJam-style tables in your Obsidian notes — drag to resize and reorder, hover to insert, click to edit.
-Your data stays a plain Markdown table inside a fenced code block, so it remains readable everywhere.
+If you are frustrated with making tables, install this.
+This is an interactive table tool replaces the ```table``` code block.
+Just drag to resize and reorder, hover to insert, click to edit.
+Your data stays a plain Markdown table inside a code block, so it remains readable everywhere.

 ## Features